PLEASE NOTE: Programme is cancelled in autumn 2020 because of COVID-19 situation!

-The programme brings together international students and South Karelian families.
-The aim is to help foreign students learn more about Finnish culture and family life.
-In return, the students provide the family with a greater understanding and appreciation of other cultures.
+The programme brings together international students with Finnish students or local South Karelian families.
+The aim is to help foreign students to learn more about the Finnish culture and everyday life.
+In return, international students give the host families a greater understanding and appreciation of other cultures.

-The Meet a Local Family Programme is voluntary, which means that the students and families decide themselves how often they meet and what they do together.
-You may meet once a month or even every week and cook together, go swimming, skiing or to see a basketball game – it is entirely up to you and the family.
+Meet a Local Family Programme is voluntary, which means that host families and international students decide themselves how often they meet and what they do together.
+You may meet once a month or even every week.
+You may for example cook together, go swimming, skiing or to see a basketball game – it is entirely up to you and the family.

-International degree and exchange students coming to Lappeenranta University of Technology (LUT) or to Saimaa University of Applied Sciences (Saimaa UAS) for the autumn semester / academic year are offered the chance of participating in the Meet a Local Family Programme.
-The application round is organised once a year, each autumn, and it ends 10th of September 2018.
+International degree and exchange students coming to LUT University or to LAB University of Applied Sciences for the autumn semester / academic year have a chance to participate in the Meet a Local Family Programme.
+The application period is once a year, each autumn in September.
 Fill in the application form and return it online.
-You may also return the form to LUT Student Services/Tanja Karppinen or Saimaa UAS International office/Alexandra Karaseva.
 Application form can be found here.
+(Please note, that the programme is cancelled in autumn 2020 because of COVID-19 situation!)

-The programme is coordinated by Lappeenranta University of Technology and Saimaa University of Applied Sciences, Finnish Student Health Services and University and college chaplaincy of the Lappeenranta Evangelical Lutheran parishes and Imatra Evangelical Lutheran parish.
+The programme is coordinated by LUT University and LAB University of Applied Sciences, Finnish Student Health Services (FSHS/YTHS) and University and college chaplaincy of the Lappeenranta Evangelical Lutheran parishes.

 1.The Meet a Local Family programme aims to promote internationalization and knowledge of new cultures among both students and local families.